It was a tough decision choosing the 25 best cookbooks of all time and there was some heated debate over some of the entries.

 It’s an illustrated idiot’s guide that absolutely explains every last thing you need to know in simple, easy to understand steps.

-Check out La Technique by Jacques Pepin on Amazon here.
+Check out La Technique by Jacques Pepin online here.

 The Vegetable Butcher: How to Select, Prep, Slice, Dice and Masterfully Cook Vegetables from Artichokes to Zucchini by Cara Mangini